Scott Disick Hospitalized, Placed On 5150 Psychiatric Hold

 During his hospital stay, Scott Disick was reportedly given a private room with a security guard stationed outside of the suite.
 According to the report, Kourtney Kardashian visited Disick during his stay and he was allowed to take regular smoke breaks while being treated.

-Scott Disick shares three children with Kourtney Kardashian, including seven-year-old Mason, five-year-old Penelope, and two-year-old Reign.
+Scott Disick shares three children with Kourtney Kardashian, including 7-year-old Mason, 5-year-old Penelope, and 2-year-old Reign.
 As fans may recall, the couple called it quits on their nine-year relationship in 2015 after Disick was caught spending time with one of his ex-girlfriends in the South of France.
 Since then, Disick has been spotted with numerous women and Kardashian has been linked to other men, including Justin Bieber.

 Scott Disick, Kourtney Kardashian, and their family, including her sisters, Kim and Khloe Kardashian, and Kendall and Kylie Jenner, are currently in production on the 14th season of Keeping Up with the Kardashians.